secretstartups/handbook/values/iteration-examples/spacex.html.md

 For GitLab and software companies, one can translate this into a few recommended actions:

 1. Challenge yourself on whether a given setting or feature is required.
 Is there a possibility to utilize [convention over configuration](https://about.gitlab.com/handbook/product/product-principles/#convention-over-configuration)?
 Each setting/feature generates an on-going maintenance cost, as well as cognitive load on users.
 1. If you believe a feature is needed, ask yourself if there is a more general purpose way of solving this.
 Is there a small building block feature which could enable users to solve this problem, but also unlock the possibility to solve others?
 Could another feature be re-used or extended?
-An example of this is GitLab CI, where we provide a set of building blocks which users can assemble in many ways, as well as incident management which re-uses issues.
+An example of this is GitLab CI, where we provide a set of building blocks which users can assemble in many ways to solve a wide variety of problems, as well as incident management which re-uses issues.

 [Convention over Configuration](https://about.gitlab.com/handbook/product/product-principles/#convention-over-configuration)